connext/documentation/versioned_docs/version-0.2.x-amarok/Routers/Reference/configuration.md

   - `requestLimit`: _Optional_.
 Unused.
 - `web3SignerUrl`: _Recommended_.
 The URL for a running [Web3Signer](https://docs.web3signer.consensys.net/en/latest/) instance.
 This is the recommended approach to private key storage.
 - `mnemonic`: _Optional, Discouraged_.
 The mnemonic used to generate the private key.
 Using the mnemonic directly in the config file is unsafe and not recommended.
 - `chains`: _Required_.
 The chain configuration.
-A JSON object with the following keyed by `chainId` with the following object schema as value:
+A JSON object with the following keyed by [`domain id`](https://docs.nomad.xyz/dev/domain-ids.html) with the following object schema as value:
   - `providers`: _Required_.
 An array of providers URLs for a chain.
 Use a minimum of 1 URL, but additional URLs provide more fallback protection against provider issues.
   - `assets`: _Required_.
 An array of assets.
 Each asset is a JSON object with the following keys:
     - `assetId`: _Required_.
 The asset ID (ERC20 token address).
 For native assets, use `0x0000000000000000000000000000000000000000`.